BraedynL0530/symptom-tracker/README.md

 This web app lets users select symptoms, receive possible disease predictions using a trained machine learning model, and export the results as a downloadable PDF. **not a replacement for real medical advice.**

-Ai assited, Css, and prediction box(html).
+Ai assited: Css, and prediction box(html).

 ---